Introduction to Scripts

 Like all of Hypatia's files script files must be located in Hypatia's program folder.

-The name of the file is the name of the script.
-The name must not contain spaces.
 No file extension is assumed, but you can use any you want.

 You can have empty lines in your script, they will be ignored.
 For comments in a script, see the page after the next.